” Where’s my dinner tonight ?” asks Explorason.

 Our giant suite is in a large separate building at the end of the garden, and I am woken as the sunrise peaks through our wooden shutters.
 So I toddle downstairs at around 7:00 a.m. and I discover a selection of teas and coffees waiting for me just as one of the friendly staff is delivering the tray.

 Then comes breakfast.
-We find this today being served at the lounge area.
+We find this today, served in the lounge area.
 I try Neem juice.
 It is extremely bitter (Explorason laughs at the faces I am pulling) and is very healthy, and we are told it wards off the mosquitoes for up to 6 months.
 As I have sun sensitivity from the anti-malaria medication, I think I might consider this as an alternative should we return to Africa another time.

 There is a selection of hot and cold dishes for breakfast as well as a ‘help yourself’ buffet with cereals etc.